Government Pharmaceutical Organization: Missions

 GPO's mission statement contains four objectives.
 One of them is to "To maintain price level of pharmaceutical products and medical supplies necessary for the Thai society to ensure people's accessibility."
 As an example, GPO will produce the antiretroviral drug efavirenz after receiving WHO approval.
 GPO's product costs 180 baht per bottle of thirty 600 mg tablets.
 The imported version retails for more than 1,000 baht per bottle.
 GPO will devote 2.5 percent of its manufacturing capacity to make 42 million efavirenz pills in 2018, allowing it to serve export markets as well as domestic.
 The Philippines alone will order about 300,000 bottles of efavirenz for 51 million baht.

 Compulsory licensing

 The GPO is permitted to produce efavirenz and two other patented medications by having sought compulsory licensing (CL) under the provisions of the WTO agreement on intellectual property, the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs).
-Under a compulsory license, an individual or company seeking to use another's intellectual property can do so—for good reasons—without seeking the rights holder's consent, and pays the rights holder a set fee for the license.
+Under a compulsory license, an individual or company seeking to use another's intellectual property can do so—for good reasons—without seeking the rights holder's consent, and paying the rights holder a set fee for the license.
 This is an exception to the general rule under intellectual property laws that the intellectual property owner enjoys exclusive rights that it may license—or decline to license—to others.
 In the case of efavirenz, the patent owner, Merck, and the US Trade Representative, for years fiercely resisted allowing the GPO to produce the drug.